pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 instance of `:TaxonConcept` and link this instance to the scientific name *Heser stoevi* via the appropriate DwC term.
-Next, we establish a link between the significant bibliographic unit (in this case journal article) containing the treatment, which is the realizatio of the taxon concept.
-The last point we would like to make is that the taxon concept label, which is in this case, `Heser stoevi sec.
+Next, we establish a link between the significant bibliographic unit (in this case journal article) containing the treatment, which is the realization of the taxon concept.
+The last point we would like to make is that the taxon concept label, which is in this case `Heser stoevi sec.
 10.3897/BDJ.4.e100095` is constructed by pasting together the label of the biological name and the expression that are assigned to the concept glued together by `sec.`.